NetSamurai/jQuery.UI.Combobox.Ajax/README.md

 		echo json_encode($result_array);
 	}
 ?>
-// for other languages: use their native array of object methods to package objects.
 ```

 The the following can be passed to the query as an argument to narrow the results: